matn7/Google-Platform-Notes/gcp/SecurityAndNetworkingPracticeTest.md

 - Advanced Tier
 - Basic Tier
 - Flexible Tier
-- **Premium Tier**
+- :white_check_mark: **Premium Tier**
 - Standard Tier

 ```
-Premium Tier routes traffic only over Google’s global network.
-When using the Standard Tier, your data is subject
+* Premium Tier routes traffic only over Google’s global network.
+* When using the Standard Tier, your data is subject to the reliability of the public Internet.
-to the reliability of the public Internet.
-Rest all not Valid Options for networking tier in GCP.
+* Rest all not Valid Options for networking tier in GCP.
 ```

 **Question 39: You are using gcloud to create a firewall rule.
 Which command would you use?**